altocodenl/TODIS/readme.md

 ### Pillar 3: explicitness at every transformation

+pillar 3 is the central pillar.
+From communication to changes in data.

 problem: express change. we need an unified model for transformations. all change happens through communication. we assume that communication happens.
-Communication in the Shannon sense is done one way. call and response model, it can all be understood like that. no, not even. call. call is data received by
+Communication in the Shannon sense is done one way. call and response model, it can all be understood like that. no, not even. call. call is data received by call can be a function call, a call to the OS, over the network. it's all the same.
+Requests and responses are done through the network; the network belongs to the "outside" of the system.

+call changes data in receiver. can be 1 or n. then you have possible wait to acknowledgement.
+This is return; the acknowledgment is also information that changes something in the sender.
+Use this mechanism to express all computation.
+These calls represent change.
+Draw the line at computer instructions.

+bytes: "01234567"

+can see the final result of the call or can see all the intermediate calls.

+call goes beyond csp and actor. more simple. three examples: computer instruction (without even assembler), function call inside a hll and an API call.

 When you make a call, you allocate.
 Or rather, with the response, you call the storage.

-the call is the essence of pillar 3: see the effects as 1) expansions; 2) the subcalls as part of the same mechanism. if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.
+the call is the essence of pillar 3: see the effects as 1) expansions; 2) the subcalls as part of the same mechanism. the call is data that represents communication and transformation of data. from, to. can have multiple tos.
+A single to can be a dispatcher too.

+if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.

 The traditional approach: input, program and result.
 For now, let's ignore the program and focus on the input and result, which are data.
 The focus is generally on those two, at best.
 The intermediate steps are not shown, except in logs or debugger.